mvolkmann/blog/src/d3/00-intro-article.md

 Also, the same bar chart has been implemented using the Svelte web framework.
 This can be found at <https://github.com/mvolkmann/svelte-bar-chart>.
-This required manually implementing the x and y axes which is much more work than letting C3 provide those or even asking D3 to render them.
+This required manually implementing the x and y axes which was much more work than letting C3 provide those or even asking D3 to render them.